| William Rusedski: Painting & Drawing Experiments

 art, and that is a sense of drama, of the theatre of life,

+and of the gesture.
 For this reason, Rusedski can be considered an artist who

 stands outside the fatalist postmodern paradigm, still enjoying